Bramley railway station (Hampshire)

-Bramley railway station is a railway station on the Reading to Basingstoke Line in the village of Bramley, Hampshire, England.
+Bramley railway station is on the Reading to Basingstoke Line in Bramley, Hampshire, England.
 It is 46 mi 41 chain from London Paddington and is served by Great Western Railway's local services between Basingstoke and Reading.
 The station is 5 mi north of Basingstoke.
 The line opened in 1848, but the station did not open until 1895.

 There is a level crossing at the north end of the platforms.

 Services

-From Mondays to Saturdays there is a half-hourly stopping service northbound to Reading and southbound to Basingstoke.
-On Sundays there is an hourly service in each direction.